composor/awesome-composi/README.md

 - [Coin Toss](https://codepen.io/rbiggs/pen/cada51424c4d9f3cee69aa2f1a7a10f6?editors=1010) - A Coin Toss component, just because we can.
 - [Dancing Pythagoras Tree](https://codepen.io/rbiggs/pen/dd146f0881067670fe80764f6b810d7d/?editors=0011) - Animated SVG tree using D3.
 - [Image Browser with Popups](https://codepen.io/rbiggs/pen/qVxvOp/?editors=0110) - An image browser that lets you popup the images like a light table.
+- [Hacker News Minimal](https://codepen.io/rbiggs/pen/5677c6c41f570018e93a7898a33c3860/?editors=1010) - A minimal implementation of Hacker New that lets you sort be popularity.

 ## Github Examples